 New to Ted Wentz (Philadelphia, PA) and raced in the 1974 British Formula Atlantic season.
 To New Zealander Alan Crocker, who had moved to England to race in the 1975 British series, but a blown engine curtailed his season.
 Used occasionally in the 1976 Indylantic series and in libre racing.
 Croker took the car to New Zealand and raced it in the 1977 Formula Pacific series, then sold it there to Ken Smith, who rented it to Ken Sager to drive in the 1977/78 Gold Star series, and to Robbie Booth for the 1978/79 season.
 It reappeared with Robbie Hislop in 1981/82, then to Tony Batchelor for 1982/83.
 Last seen when raced by Keith Laney in 1984/85, and sold by him back to Kenny Smith some time before 1988.
 Later sold by Smith to Richard Carter in Australia to donate parts to Carter's rebuild of March 73B/8.
 The remains of the car were sold with the 73B to George Makin (Melbourne, Australia) about 2005.
 Reported to still be with Andrew Makin in February 2020.

-Driven by: Gilles Villeneuve, Charles "Chuck" Hansen, Dale Lang, George Follmer, Bertil Roos, Eric Kerman and Tom Pumpelly.
+Driven by: Gilles Villeneuve, Charles "Chuck" Hansen, Dale Lang, George Follmer, Bertil Roos, Eric Kerman, Tom Pumpelly, Peter Dodge and Omer Norton.
 First race: Westwood (R1), 26 May 1974.
-Total of 12 recorded races.
+Total of 19 recorded races.

 Sold by March to Miguel Coarasa, a Moroccan-born driver of Argentinian-French descent living in the Marseille region of France.
 Coarasa had raced a March 712M in French hillclimbs in 1973, but had crashed heavily at Côte du Mont-Ventoux in September 1973 and did not race again.
 It is possible that the 74B was already on order when he decided to retire and was sold on before the start of the season.
 If so, it may have been the Ford-engined March "742" raced by Régis Péchaire from 1974 to 1976, and later by Michel Turrel from 1977 to 1979.
 Many years later, the car was acquired by the Musée Gilles-Villeneuve at Berthierville, Quebec, and was repainted in Schweppes livery to represent Villeneuve's 1974 car.
 The car was on display in partially-restored form in May 2010.
 It was still on display in the museum in September 2019.

 New to Bruce Jensen (Kitchener, Ontario, Canada), and raced by him in the Players Canadian Formula Atlantic series.
 He competed in all seven rounds of the series, with a best result of second place at Edmonton in June, and took pole position at Sanair in July.
 He then competed in the Trois-Rivières race in September, and in the two Pro Formula B races later in the season, at Waterford Hills in September, and the US GP support race at Watkins Glen in October.
-The car was sold for 1975 to Jean Beaulieu (Quebec City, Quebec, Canada) appeared very briefly at the start of the 1975 series, but he failed to start the opening race after a number of problems that culminated with a rod through the side of the engine.
+The car was sold for 1975 to Jean Beaulieu (Quebec City, Quebec, Canada), who appeared very briefly at the start of the 1975 series, but he failed to start the opening race after a number of problems that culminated with a rod through the side of the engine.
 He sold the car to Ron Rogers (Trenton, Ontario), who raced it mostly in club events in 1976 and 1977 before selling it to Jim Close.
 Rogers ran the car for Close until Close took it back to California.
-Sold to its current owner in the early 1990s, and retained until November 2020, when it was sold to Tom Smith of TS Historics (Newbury, Berkshire).
+Sold back to Rogers in the early 1990s, and retained until November 2020, when it was sold to Tom Smith of TS Historics (Newbury, Berkshire).

 Driven by: Bruce Jensen, Jean Beaulieu and Ron Rogers.
 First race: Westwood (R1), 26 May 1974.
 Total of 11 recorded races.

-Driven by: Chris Cramer, Martyn Griffiths, Mike MacDowel, John Barratt, Alan Newton and Martin Brockhouse.
+Driven by: Chris Cramer, Martyn Griffiths, Mike MacDowel, John Barratt, Alan Newton, Martin Brockhouse and Peter Varley.
 First race: Prescott (R1), 31 Mar 1974.
-Total of 99 recorded races.
+Total of 114 recorded races.